Workspace¶

 RuntimeContext.userId is the multi-user key — it lets one agent instance serve many users without crosstalk.

 For runtime data (sessions / tasks / memory), the framework prefixes paths via the configured NamespaceFactory (local-mode → path prefix, remote-mode → KV namespace, sandbox-mode → state slot).
-Details in the next section, “How session and memory are stored”.
+Details in the next section, “How runtime data and memory are stored”.

 For static assets (notably skills/ and subagents/), a per-user directory overrides the workspace-shared version: